6: Internals

 quickly get started creating new block.
 You can call

-choosing between transform
+create_block choosing between transform or

-block.
+plot block.
 This creates a new block file in

 If your block has specific output, you may need to tweak